aaronzi/basyx-wiki/docs/source/content/introduction/why_basyx.md

 # Why use BaSyx?

 Eclipse BaSyx is the official open source reference implementation of the BaSys 4 middleware.
-It is provided by the Eclipse Foundation under the Eclipse Public License 2.0 (EPL 2.0).
+It is provided by the Eclipse Foundation under the Massachusetts Institute of Technology License (MIT).
 Thus it is freely usable and may also be used as part of commercial and closed-source applications.
 This section introduces central concepts of Eclipse-BaSyx.

 ## Why using Eclipse Basyx as Industrie 4.0 middleware?